-Our ICF accredited coach training program combines a blend of psychological, spiritual and leadership approaches to coaching and organizational development interventions to help all learners reach those objectives.
+Our ICF accredited coach training program combines a blend of psychological, spiritual and leadership approaches to coaching and organizational development interventions to help all learners:

 ACTP Content Andragogy

-Coacharya ACTP content is based on trainer facilitated adult learning andragogy, not teacher led child focused pedagogy.
-Trainers, who are ICF MCC (Coacharya has over 30 MCC coaches in its alliance) or senior PCC coaches, all with significant industry experience, will use content slides that we provide registered learners as anchors for discussion to lead to self reflection, awareness and learning.
-Learners are accountable to come prepared to class with knowledge on content, which will be made available to them when they register, to ask meaningful questions on what they may not know and what they wish to know more, share experiences, use sub modular assignments to further learning.
-Trainers are accountable to evidence learning at 30 hour intervals and often more frequently through mentored evaluations and assignments.
+Coacharya ACTP content is based on trainer-facilitated adult learning andragogy, not teacher led child focused pedagogy.
+Trainers, who are ICF MCC (Coacharya has trained 30+ MCC coaches) or senior PCC coaches, all with significant industry experience, will use content slides that we provide registered learners as anchors for discussion to lead to self reflection, awareness and learning.
+They will not, however, rely on those slides.

 Integration of Eastern Philosophy with Western Science

-Key to Coacharya’s unique differentiator in integrating Eastern philosophical wisdom with Western scientific knowledge is its concept of mindlessness.
+Coacharya is the only ACTP provider globally that integrates Eastern philosophical wisdom with Western scientific knowledge and the concept of mindlessness.

 Concepts of Zen ‘no-mind’, Hindu ‘fourth state of awareness’ and Hindu Buddhist collective consciousness integrate with Jungian psychological concepts of collective unconscious, neurobiological research on sensory-cognitive-emotive connections, Quantum science’s Singularity to result in Coacharya’s mindlessness.
 This is the space of the self-aware master coach without ego as a disengaged observer with the client with no judgment based agenda.

-Coacharya content covers these concepts in sub modules on Use of Self, Self Discovery, Emotional Intelligence.
-Coaching Theories etc. Mindlessness relates to the competency of Presence, which in turn leads to the competency of Creating Awareness.
+Coacharya content covers these concepts in modules like Use of Self, Self Discovery, Emotional Intelligence and Coaching Theories.
+Mindlessness relates to the competency of Presence, which in turn leads to the competency of Creating Awareness.
 Trainers will build these into understanding of coaching competencies from the start.
 Mindlessness is about inner awareness of the coach that enables creation of inner awareness in the client.
 From the very beginning learner coaches need to address the ‘who’ of the client in addition to client’s situation.
 Coach needs to ask curiously: What do you see happening within you?
 What mind shift needs to happen?

 Systemic Coaching and OD Interventions